james-conn/ssec-cli/README.md

 You will be prompted to input the password for the file interactively.

 ### Decrypting A Remote File (`fetch`)
-If you have a URL to a SSEC file, you can directly download the decrypted inner contents without needing to save SSEC file itself:
+If you have a URL to a SSEC file, you can directly download the decrypted inner contents without needing to save the SSEC file itself:

 ```sh
 ssec fetch <URL> <OUT_FILE>